106. Inside the Trump-Putin Meeting: What Went Wrong?

 I can't swear to you that it would have done.

-In lieu of someone who's a 34-year-old piece of technology.
+in lieu of some very four-year-old piece of technology.

 You know, this is the apprentice TV producer who has thrown together this summit, and let's have the optics of that without actually the real substance of standing up to Vladimir Putin and saying, okay, these are the conditions.